privacyidea/privacyidea/doc/machines/index.rst

 which is defined in
 :ref:`code_application_class`.

-You need to assign an application and a token to a client machine.
+You need to attach a token via an application to a client machine or service.
 Each application type can work with certain token types and each application type can use additional parameters.

-.. note:: Not all tokens work well with all applications!
+.. note:: Not all tokentypes work well with all applications!

 .. _application_ssh: